 - There’s a direct and equivalent translation of what we’re looking to translate: no problem and no headache.

-- There’s a similar though unequal expression, which perhaps better renders the original sense while maintaining, up to a certain point, the form that the author used (for example, a verb that’s similar to the original verb but also has another meaning that doesn’t completely correspond).
+- There’s a similar though not entirely equivalent expression, which perhaps better renders the original sense while maintaining, up to a certain point, the form that the author used (for example, a verb that’s similar to the original verb but also has another meaning that doesn’t completely correspond).
 There’s a bit to think about here.

 Let’s look at an example of a rather complicated translation of a proverb, noting how 正月十五贴门神—晚了半月 (Zhēngyuè shíwǔ tiē ménshén—wǎnle bànyuè) can be translated.

-1. Literal translation: (it is like) hanging up images of guardian divinities on the fifteenth day of the first lunar month, half a month behind.
+1. Literal translation: (it is like) hanging up images of guardian divinities on the fifteenth day of the first lunar month, half a month late.

-3. Annotated translation: it is like hanging up images of guardian divinities on the fifteenth day of the first lunar month, half a month behind (note: according to Chinese tradition, images of the two guardian divinities were hung on the doors of a house on the day of the lunar new year to protect the habitation in the year to come).
+3. Annotated translation: it is like hanging up images of guardian deities on the fifteenth day of the first lunar month, half a month later (note: according to Chinese tradition, images of the two guardian deities were hung on the doors of a house on the day of the lunar new year to protect the habitation in the year to come).

 5. Loose translation: it’s too late now.

-The evident limit of a literary translation is the need for the reader to have specific knowledge in order to understand it; it could be a good choice in the event that one already knows that the reader knows what’s necessary to understand the sense of the phrase (for example if it has already been explained before or the readers are experts on Chinese culture).
+The noticeable limit of a literal translation is the need for the reader to have specific knowledge in order to understand it; it could be a good choice if it’s assumed that the reader knows the necessary information needed to understand the meaning of the text (for example if it has already been explained before or the readers are experts on Chinese culture).

-An annotated translation allows you to keep the text as close as possible to the original, making available part of the information necessary for a correct understanding; it has the advantage of not “breaking up” the reading if the reader doesn’t need the explanation and keeping it handy in the event that it is needed.
+An annotated translation allows you to keep the text as close as possible to the original, making available for the reader all the information necessary for a correct understanding; it has the advantage of not “breaking up” the reading if the reader doesn’t need the explanation and keeping it handy in case further explanation is needed.

-Translation with explanation extends the latter, but provides all necessary information in the reading, making it more fluent.
-It could be a problem if it is unwanted, or could expand on the text, or if the added information “weighs it down” somehow.
+Translation with explanation extends the text, but provides all necessary information during the reading, making it more fluent.
+It could be a problem if one does not want to expand the text or if it’s simply not possible to do so, or if the added information “makes it heavier” somehow.